Ckenen/pygz/README.md

     ./test_pigz.py

-the output tis as follow:
+the output is as follows:

     ============================================================
     Read by gzip package: